potassco/anthem/res/manual/src/installation.md

 # Installing with Docker
 In our experience, building `vampire` on MacOS is tricky.
-Mac users may prefer to install and run `anthem` with [Docker](https://www.docker.com/), as follows.
+Non-Linux users may prefer to install and run `anthem` with [Docker](https://www.docker.com/).
+Make sure Docker is running then run the following commands.

 ```
     git clone https://github.com/potassco/anthem.git && cd anthem
-    docker build -t anthem
+    docker build -t anthem .
     docker run -it --name anthem-container anthem /bin/bash
 ```
+Now you can run your `anthem` commands in the interactive Docker terminal.
+Try ``anthem --help`` to get started or ``ls anthem/res/examples`` to see available examples.